 Led by Dr. Michael Cleman, Professor of Medicine and Director of the Cardiac Catheterization Laboratory, the Interventional Cardiology service provides state of the art facilities for a full spectrum of coronary, structural heart disease, peripheral interventions, and invasive diagnostic studies.

 Research has shown that the expression of negative emotions in response to a real or perceived provocation seems to consistently correlate with acute cardiac events.
 A biomedical model incorporating simultaneous Heart-Brain endpoints with behavior which is manifested and shaped by latent cultural and social determinants is our challenge.

-One of the very few of its kind, the cardio-oncology program, directed by Raymond Russell, MD, PhD and Kerry Russell, MD, PhD, Associate Professors of Medicine, provides dedicated expertise in evaluation and management of cardiac dysfunction in patients receiving a variety anti-tumor therapies and also provides pre-therapy cardiac risk assessment and comprehensive cardiac care for cancer patients with coexisting heart disease.
+One of the very few of its kind, the cardio-oncology program provides dedicated expertise in evaluation and management of cardiac dysfunction in patients receiving a variety anti-tumor therapies and also provides pre-therapy cardiac risk assessment and comprehensive cardiac care for cancer patients with coexisting heart disease.
 The program is integrated into activities of the Smilow Cancer Hospital to make access easier for patients.

 Outpatient cardiology services, directed by Michael Remetz, MD, Associate Professor of Medicine, provide easily accessible and patient-friendly facilities located on the Yale campus (Yale Physicians Building) and in Branford and Guilford facilities.
 Each facility is staffed by the full-time Yale faculty and provides comprehensive non-invasive diagnostic testing.